Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Scroll down to the Heartbeat API option in the general tab.

-If you choose the option “ Disable Everywhere” then you don’t have to set the frequency.
+If you choose the option “ Disable Everywhere, ” you don’t have to set the frequency.
 If not, you can choose the frequency here.

-Ideally, you can keep the option ” Only Allow When Editing Posts/ Pages” checked unless you feel that your dashboard is super slow.
+Ideally, you can keep the option ” Only Allow When Editing Posts/ Pages” checked unless you feel your dashboard is slow.

-That will ensure that you still have access to features like Auto-Save, Post revisions, Live statistics, etc. If you don’t need those features, you can select ” Disable Everywhere“.
-That will disable the heartbeat API on the backend as well as the front end.
+That will ensure you can still access features like Auto-Save, Post revisions, Live statistics, etc. If you don’t need those features, you can select ” Disable Everywhere.”
+That will disable the heartbeat API on the backend and the front end.

 If you want to use WP Rocket to disable the heartbeat API, then you can refer to the following video.